 Jenny is an executive team member of the Tarago Gardens residential development in Neerim South and a deeply committed member of the Neerim South community.
 She lives with her husband in near-by Lillico and together, they have been long term supporters of the hospital and aged care facility.
 Jenny is an active member of the local community and is a member of the Warragul Business Group.

-Mark is a founding director of Pursuit Advisors, the highly respected accounting and financial advisory firm based in Warragul.
-Mark has more than 20 years of experience in public accounting practice and prior to establishing his firm he has worked with an extensive of range of clients across a diverse mix of the land and agriculture industry.
+Mark is a founding director of Pursuit Advisors, the highly respected accounting and business advisory firm based in Warragul.
+Mark has more than 20 years of experience in public accounting practice and has worked with an extensive of range of clients across a diverse mix of the businesses including not for profit, agriculture, and professional service industries.
 He is a former board member of Gippsdairy, GippsTAFE and Fairview Home for the Aged.
-He is the Chair of School Committee at St Joseph’s Primary School in Warragul.
+Mark is the chair of the Finance Committee.

 Prof Graeme Jackson